Nick Grantham explores the benefits of strength training for young athletes.

 For their part, the coach should:

-If resistance training is a new area to you, here are some of the basic guidelines you should think of when putting together a training programme:
+If resistance training is a new area for you, here are some of the basic guidelines you should think of when putting together a training programme:

 This article first appeared in: